I-GUIDE/data-catalog-archive/schema/core.md

 In addition to `hasPart` and `isPartOf` that imply a specific collection/collected record relationship, [Schema:citation](https://schema.org/citation) can be used to represent general relationships between records.
 It can represent a citation or reference to another creative work, such as another publication, web page, scholarly article, etc. that are related but not necessarily part of a collection record.
+Note that `citation` is NOT used to encode the citation of the record being described.

 This is a simple example of using `citation` to refer to a published article that used the "NOAA National Water Model CONUS Retrospective Dataset, Version 2.1 in NetCDF Format" dataset.